First-time in Bohol

 Meridian has spacious rooms, private baths, TV sets and a small pool.
 The staff members are friendly and the place is very quiet, conducive for relaxation.
 But the hotel’s positive points stop there.

 The building is a bit old and dilapidated.
-It seemed that the hotel always have empty rooms.
+It seemed that the hotel always has empty rooms.
 It has become a bit smelly, including its beddings, from chemicals that were sprayed to get rid of pests.
 In terms of convenience, the hotel is just a few-minute ride to the downtown area but it is still not near enough that it could be hiked.

 Jo’s Inato is originally from Dumaguete, a city in the Visayan region of the Philippines.
 It has branched out to other cities in this island group and, later, in the country’s capital, Manila.